 PBMs often use a tier system for formulary development.
 Tiers dictate the coverage level for a specific drug on the basis of cost and evidence-based primary literature or clinical guidelines.
 A PBM P&T committee may develop additional criteria including step therapy (ST) requirements or a prior authorization (PA) process to further guide medication use.
-Formularies may also employ quantity or days' supply limits.
+12 Formularies may also employ quantity or days' supply limits.
 Finally, some drugs may be excluded from a formulary and thereby not covered under any circumstances.

 The consequences of UM are important to consider from both the patient's and the provider's perspective.
 Delays in coverage determination or PA can result in turnaround times of up to 5 business days.
-Under Medicare Part D, the approval or denial determination must be made within 72 hours, or 24 hours for submissions that are marked urgent or expedited.
+13 Under Medicare Part D, the approval or denial determination must be made within 72 hours, or 24 hours for submissions that are marked urgent or expedited.

 Although this is a federal mandate that provides consistency from state to state, individual state payers may have different turnaround requirements for initial coverage determinations or after an appeal.
+14

 Another consideration is the added time and resources devoted to navigating the UM criteria and, if necessary, completing the PA process.
 This process includes gathering and submitting documentation, following up on the payer's decision, and appealing requests that are denied.
 When health systems do not have resources and processes in place to efficiently navigate the UM criteria for individual health plans, further delays may result.
 Engaging pharmacy technicians and other appropriately trained support staff improves the efficiency of the PA completion process and primary adherence to the prescribed therapy.

-Significant variations in UM criteria among payers can also create a barrier to medication access.
-UM criteria and strategies may change over time in accordance with drug costs and PBM contracts.
+14 contracts.
 Differences may affect patients transitioning between health plans if a chronic medication is excluded or subject to different criteria under the new plan.
-Patients are also affected when new plans do not have access to historical claims data for the purpose of ensuring ST requirements are met.
+15 Patients are also affected when new plans do not have access to historical claims data for the purpose of ensuring ST requirements are met.
 Some states have implemented legislation to restrict the requirement for ST if a medication was previously covered by another health plan.